NoMoreNameToUse/tum-cv-challenge-2025/README.md

 * Updated the preprocessImageSequence.m implementation from martin to the newest version
 * Dataset name now shown alongside image file names due to new dataset naming convention
 * Cleaned up some internal copy pasta variable and GUI update sequence

+GUI V0.3:
+* Implemented slider view from Kai's GUI Revamp with original code from Rongfei